 To Play Like the Swedes: The Heimbold Family Children's Play and Learning Center

 It's probably not a shocker that Park Avenue's Scandinavia House has one of the most aesthetically pleasing play spaces in the city.
 The Heimbold Family Children's Play and Learning Center is only open to the public on Saturdays from 10 a.m. to 5 p.m. (for a modest $15/child fee), but it's worth the trip.
 The bright and playful space features two distinct yet complementary areas – an activity room and a sensory room.
 Highlights include a reading theater, sensory tunnel, custom LEGO corner, landscaped BRIO train table, indoor climbing corner, mushroom house, a “please touch” wall, light landscape, and imported Scandinavian educational elements.
 If you fall in love (which you might) you can gain access to the space all week long by joining Scandinavia House.
 One note: kids must be walking one their own to play here.

 For an NYC playscape: Apple Seeds

 Need a sure-fire way to entertain the under five set?
-Head straight to Apple Seeds, which has locations in Gramercy and the Upper West Side.
-Membership isn’t cheap, but you get a lot of bang for your buck: unlimited access to the bright and airy play spaces and guest passes which make for the easiest play date ever.
-Each location is stocked with sensory-rich features custom-made for the curious and energetic.
+Head straight to Apple Seeds near Madison Square Park.
+You'll need to shell out for a membership to play here (i.e., there's no drop-in for a one-time fee), but you get a lot of bang for your buck: unlimited access to the bright and airy play spaces and guest passes which make for the easiest play date ever.
+Apple Seeds is stocked with sensory-rich features custom-made for the curious and energetic.
 You'll find a well-padded play area where babies can practice cruising; a tricked-out gym with a basketball net and soft equipment for climbing and belly flopping; a build-your-own-adventure LEGO table, and a miniature cityscape where kids can race through an apartment building, run a deli and (because this is New York) drive a cab.

 10 W. 25th St.